Tak Province Thailand Travel Guide

 Keep emergency numbers handy, including your embassy/consulate, local police (191), and emergency healthcare services (1669).

 Thai Baht (THB) is the local currency.
 ATMs are available throughout town.
-Many smaller establishments accept cash only.
+Many smaller establishments accept only cash.

 Dress modestly, especially when visiting temples.
-Always remove your shoes before entering homes or temples.
+Always leave your shoes at the door homes or temples.
 A "wai" (Thai greeting) is a respectful gesture.